Newport and Wormit today

-The Fifie pier now forms part of a busy marine chandlery while the adjacent parade of former shops houses a popular bar/bistro.
+The Fifie pier now forms part of a busy marine chandlery while the adjacent parade of former shops now houses Boat Brae, a popular bar/bistro.
 The Newport hotel, once a 19th century coaching house, now accommodates an art gallery and an award winning bar/restaurant with rooms.
 Sitting directly opposite Dundee’s developing waterfront, the village provides an unimpeded view of the changing frontage, not least the architecturally impressive V&A museum.

 A modern GP surgery provides multi-disciplinary primary care services for the village and neighbouring Tayport and sits alongside the local pharmacy.
 Netherlea hospital, originally a highly regarded community resource providing both out- and inpatient services, was demolished after several years of closure – with the site now earmarked for luxury housing.
 The Seymour Hotel, tucked beneath the road bridge, has been redeveloped as a care home, one of three in the village.
 The former Rio Cinema is now a buoyant community centre hosting many groups from toddlers and youth groups to adult learning and dementia support, alongside cultural, social and sporting events.
 Forgan Arts Centre, currently housed in what was Forgan School hosts a wide range of art and craft classes and in 2020 is planning to move to the Leng Home which will allow considerable expansion of activities within the building and in the extensive grounds for community gardening projects.